Get Students Involved in Service

-Getting Students involved at a young age can help them see the world in a caring way.
+Getting students involved at a young age can help them continue to see the world in a caring way.

-Our communications intern, Cheyanne, would love to come visit your school and discuss civic engagement and responsibility, inequality, development, sustainability, the impact of humanitarian service and the work done by A Better World around the globe.
-We can tailor the visit for elementary, middle and high school, as well as university students.
-Have a presentation for a specific class, or for the whole school.
+Our staff or volunteers would love to visit your school and discuss civic engagement and responsibility, inequality, development, sustainability, the impact of humanitarian service, and the work done by A Better World around the globe.
+We can tailor the visit for elementary, middle, or high school, as well as university age.
+We can present for specific classes, or for the whole school.

 To book a visit, please email firstname.lastname@example.org.

 Teaching children to invest in helping others is an invaluable lesson.
-There are lots of opportunities to fundraise for development work around the world.
+There are many opportunities to fundraise for development work around the world.
 Schools and/or classrooms can ‘adopt’ a project and either fully or partially fund it.
 Your students will be able to see the impact of their work.

-If you’d like to start a fundraising campaign, please contact Cheyanne at firstname.lastname@example.org.
+If you’d like to start a fundraising campaign, please contact Jacqui at email@example.com.

 Volunteer and Travel